List of Toronto Blue Jays managers

 The Toronto Blue Jays are members of the American League (AL) East Division in Major League Baseball (MLB).
 There have been 14 different managers of the Blue Jays, the only Canadian baseball franchise in Major League Baseball.
 In baseball, the head coach of a team is called the manager (or more formally, the field manager).
 They are the only team outside the United States to win a World Series, and the first team to win a World Series in Canada.
-John Schneider is the was interim manager, until the club named him their full time manager in the off season and giving him a three year contract after, replacing Charlie Montoyo; Montoyo was fired on July 13, 2022.
+John Schneider was the interim manager, until the club named him their full time manager in the off season and giving him a three-year contract after, replacing Charlie Montoyo; Montoyo was fired on July 13, 2022.

 Cito Gaston has both managed and won the most games of any Blue Jays manager, with 1,731 games and 894 wins.
 He is followed by John Gibbons in both categories, with 1,258 games and 644 wins, who surpassed Bobby Cox's marks during his second stint as manager.
 Gaston is the only Blue Jays manager to win a World Series in 1992 and 1993, the fourth African-American manager in MLB history, and was the first African-American manager to win a World Series.
 Cox is the only Blue Jays manager to be awarded the AL Manager of the Year Award in 1985.
 Mel Queen has the best winning percentage by winning 80 percent of his 5 games coached.